15 best things to do in Nice, France (2025)

 The museum also has a lovely outdoor garden and café, making it a peaceful spot to relax after exploring the exhibits.

-Tickets cost between €8-10 (the museum isn’t run by the City of Nice so entry isn’t included in the museums ticket).
-Its free for under 26 year-olds from the EU, and on the first Sunday of the month.
+Tickets cost €8-10.
+The museum is a national museum rather than run by the City of Nice, so entry isn’t included in the city’s museums pass.
+It offers free entry for EU residents under 26, and on the first Sunday of the month.

 Why go?
 Art and Marc Chagall.